Introduction. Chapter One. Chapter Two. Chapter Three. Chapter Four. Chapter Five.

 The bus ride was an hour long.
 As soon as we got off the bus, I could hear water.
 We walk a short distance.
 I could hear people talking about boats.
 Kelly handed me something and said put it on.
 I felt it right away.
 I knew this was a life jacket that freaked me out.”

-Laughter falls in the auditorium then someone yells out, “Was it scary?”
+Laughter fills the auditorium then someone yells out, “Was it scary?”
 “At first, it was a little strange because I love boats I sailed worldwide with my parents twice.
 So being on the water felt natural until I could not see.

 It was an eye-opening experience, no pun intended.
 What I learned that day was being blind is very difficult, more than I have ever imagined.